bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

     Note: ``In this section, be sure to use the exact names for the connections``
     1. Open Logic apps
     2. Click on "Workflows"
     3. Add a Workflow named "ConnectionsSetup".
-This can be a stateful workflow.
+This can be a statful workflow.
+    3. Open your new workflow.
+Click on "Designer".
-    4. Set the trigger to "When a HTTP request is received"
+    4. For the first trigger, type in the word Request and set the trigger to "When a HTTP request is received"
+    5. Click the + button to add an action to your workflow.
+Click on the action square.
     5. Add a Key Vault "Get Secret" action.
+        * Select the Azure tab in the action pane (not the Built-in)
-        * Click connect with managed identity.
+        * Click "connect with managed identity".
         * In "connection name" put this exact string: ``keyvault``
-        * In vault name paste the name of your keyvault (i.e. bdl-keyvault-r2qqwn6j54t)
+        * In vault name paste the name of your keyvault (i.e. bdl-keyvault-r2qqwn6j54t).
+The Managed Idnetity field will say "System-Assigned Managed Identity".
+        * Click "Create"
         * Select any of the listed secrets
         * **Click "Save"** to save the workflow.
-This will preserved the connection to be used by the custom logic app.
+This will preserve the connection which can be used by other workflows in the logic app.
     6. Add a "List Blobs (V2)" action
+        * Create a new action in your workflow after "Get Secret".
+        * Select the Azure tab in the action pane (not the Built-in)
+        * Search for "List Blobs" and choose the "List Blobs (v2)" action
         * For connection name enter exactly: ``azureblob``
         * Authentication type: Access Key
-        * Azure Storage Account Name: paste the storage account name for your upload/working storage account (i.e. bdlvideodubstgr2qqwn6j54)
+        * Azure Storage Account Name: paste the account name for your upload/working storage account (i.e. bdlvideodubstgr2qqwn6j54)
-        * In a separate tab, navigate to your storage account > Access Keys > "show keys" > then copy the key string.
-Paste this in the Azure S torage Account Access Key
+        * In a separate tab, navigate to your storage account > Access Keys > "Show Keys" > then copy the key string.
+Paste this in the Azure Storage Account Access Key field in Logic Apps.
+        * Click Create.
         * Under storage account name, choose "Use Connection Settings"
-        * Verify you can connect by clicking to the videodubbing/uploads folder.
+        * Under folder type or navigate to "/videodubbing/uploads/"
         * **Click save**
     7. Add a "Get Accounts" Video Indexer action
+        * Add a new action after List Blobs.
+        * Select the Azure tab in the action pane (not the Built-in)
+        * Search for "Video Indexer get accounts"
         * Under connection name set the value to exactly: ``videoindexer-2``
-        * Under API Key enter any random string.
-We will be using the more modern identity based authentication.
+        * Under API Key enter any random string (i.e. "123").
+We will be using the more modern identity-based authentication instead.
+        * Click "Create"
         * **Click save**
     8. Add Azure Function connections
+        * Add a new action after Get Accounts
+        * Select Built In tab in the action pane.
+        * Search for "Function"
         * Add a "Call an Azure Function" action.
         * Call this connection ``TranscriptToAudio``
         * Click on your deployed function app (i.e. bdl-dubbing-function-r2qqwn6j54t3c)